Easy Veggie Meatloaf – Packed with Mushrooms, Walnuts & Fresh Veggies

 Veggie Meatloaf

-Hearty veggie meatloaf is made with meaty portobello mushrooms, walnuts and vegetables.
+Hearty veggie meatloaf is made with meaty portobello mushrooms, walnuts and vegetables and is ready in an hour!

 Prep Time: 20 minutes